mircealungu/mircea/thoughtstream.md

+**May 7**

+Can you get on a dopamine rush fueled by creation instead of consumption?

+**May 6**

+That habit of the Americans to strike a conversation in any situation.
+That is cool.

+**May 5**

+Goal for the second half of life: transform the beauty, enthusiasm, and strength of youth into kindness, wisdom, and efficiency.

+**May 2**

+I can love all people, but I cannot love all cultures.
+Large man looking stiff and slightly angry muttering obscure religious chants to himself loud enough to hear him from three meters away.

+**

+Programming as an never ending refactoring towards clearer and clearer concepts of the problem domain.

 **Apr 26**

 The quality of conversation one can have with *stochastic parrot* and the common sense life advice one can distill from such a conversation is impressive.